hoho1986/memo/JavaScript, TypeScript/Promise & async function.md

 > - alreadly fulfilled if the function returns a value.
 > - already rejected if the function throws an error.
 > - asynchronously fulfilled or rejected if the function return a `Promise`.
+>
+> It is helper function that determine resolve or reject by the function passed in.

 Example:
 ```